slashdotdash/awesome-elixir-cqrs/README.md

 ### 2020

-- [Event Sourcing with Elixir](https://www.youtube.com/watch?v=mmRxrq8hELY) by [Peter Ullrich](https://twitter.com/PJUllrich) @ ElixirConf EU Virtual 2020 - Introduction to event sourcing with examples using EventStore. [ [slides](https://raw.githubusercontent.com/PJUllrich/event-sourcing-with-elixir/master/slides.pdf) [source](https://github.com/PJUllrich/event-sourcing-with-elixir) ]
+- [Event Sourcing with Elixir](https://www.youtube.com/watch?v=mmRxrq8hELY) by [Peter Ullrich](https://twitter.com/PJUllrich) @ ElixirConf EU Virtual 2020 - Introduction to event sourcing with examples using EventStore. [ [slides](https://raw.githubusercontent.com/PJUllrich/event-sourcing-with-elixir/master/slides.pdf) | [source](https://github.com/PJUllrich/event-sourcing-with-elixir) ]

 ### 2021

 - [Modelling complex business domains with events](https://www.youtube.com/watch?v=hE5GymSyKXM) by [Ben Smith](https://twitter.com/slashdotdash) @ Alchemy Conf 2021 - Discover how we can use domain events (simple facts relevant to a business) to model business processes.
 Using tools such as Event Storming we can design our applications around these events. [ [slides](https://10consulting.com/presentations/alchemy-conf-2021/) ]

+## Podcasts

+## 2021

+- [Elixir Mix
+ #148 Event Sourcing and CQRS ft.
+Ben Moss](https://elixirmix.com/event-sourcing-and-cqrs-ft-ben-moss-emx-148) - Discusion about Event Sourcing and CQRS in Elixir.
+Event sourcing is the practice of logging data across logged series of events and then reconstructing data from the events.
+CQRS is focused on keeping read and write operations from conflicting.

+- [Thinking Elixir #075 RabbitMQ and Commanded at Simplebet with Dave Lucia](https://thinkingelixir.com/podcast-episodes/075-rabbitmq-and-commanded-at-simplebet-with-dave-lucia/) - Talk about Simplebet's use of RabbitMQ and Commanded for solving unique real-time problems.
+We learn how Simplebet uses Elixir when creating real-time sports betting markets.
+We also learn what CQRS systems are, how the Commanded library supports that in Elixir, and how Commanded pairs well with RabbitMQ.

 ## Research papers